rpglab/TIA_DistGrid-EV_DDCP/README.md

 ## Contributions:
-Linhan Fang developed this set of programs/data and implemented the proposed DDCA framework.
+Linhan Fang developed this set of programs/data and implemented the proposed DDCP framework.
 Elias Raffoul analyzed EV counts for each bus and conducted the initial EV grid impact analysis.
 Xingpeng Li supervised this work.

 ## Contact: